 Each time a product is made, there is a written procedure and documented proof of how a task was performed.
 Everything from the equipment and raw materials to the personal hygiene of the staff and the training endured is all up to GMP standards.
 These regulations were put into place by the US Food and Drug Administration.

-Working with a GMP manufacturer
+Working with a GMP certified company

 When you choose a facility to work with for manufacturing your product, you should make sure they are GMP certified.
 You can check a few things to make sure you are choosing a good manufacturing facility.
 First, find out if they are registered with the FDA since it’s a simple process for a manufacturer to do.